gothinkster/realworld/README.md

 Yup.
 All backends adhere to the same API spec for endpoints that the frontends to talk to, and all frontends use the same handcrafted Bootstrap 4 templates/styles.

+## How do I get it running on my computer?

+Simply follow the instructions in the README of whatever frontend and/or backend repo's you want to get up and running.

-## Can I learn to create one of the frontend and/or backend stacks from scratch?
+## This sounds complicated.
+Can you teach me how to build each stack from scratch?

-Absolutely.
 We've built step-by-step tutorials for all of our stacks that teach you how to go from `git init` all the way to the production ready application.

 ## What frontends and backends do you currently support?